AlexanderKhazatsky/DROID/scripts/README.md

 ## Quickstart

 To get started, make sure you're on the data collection laptop!
-Pull the latest version of the R2D2 repository;
+Pull the latest version of the DROID repository;
 there should be a folder `cache/postprocessing` at the repository root.
 If your lab has uploaded data to Google Drive prior to August 1st, 2023, you should see a file `<lab>-cache.json` in this folder!